Hurricane Isaias: Northeast

 Just before the storm arrived, governor Phil Murphy declared a state of emergency for the entire state of New Jersey.
 New York Governor Andrew Cuomo declared a state of emergency for 14 counties after the event occurred.

+In New Jersey and Connecticut, every single state park was closed before the storm, and all campgrounds were emptied in New Jersey as well.
+The New Jersey Transit was shut down on August 4 as well.
 New York City mayor Bill de Blasio stated in a press conference on July 31 that the city would be monitoring the storm, but that the projections looked "pretty favorable".
-On August 2, in a press call with reporters, New York governor Andrew Cuomo said, in conjunction with a press release by New York City Emergency Management, that models showed Isaias hitting the NYC and Long Island area with sustained winds of 50 to 65 mph and 3 to 6 in of rain by Tuesday August 4.
-On August 3, the National Weather Service issued a tropical storm warning for the New York City metro, with Emergency Management issuing a Travel advisory that evening, stating that the strongest of the storm would be from 12 to 2 p.m.
+On August 2, in a press call with reporters, Cuomo said, in conjunction with a press release by New York City Emergency Management, that models showed Isaias hitting the NYC and Long Island area with sustained winds of 50 to 65 mph and 3 to 6 in of rain by Tuesday August 4.
+On August 3, the National Weather Service issued a tropical storm warning for the New York City metro, with Emergency Management issuing a travel advisory that evening, stating that the strongest of the storm would be from 12 to 2 p.m.
 EDT on August 4.
 The MTA suspended all above ground rail service, including the Long Island Railroad, on the morning of August 4 as well.
 On the morning of August 4, a tornado watch was issued for New York City, Long Island, New Jersey, and a portion of Connecticut.
+The National Park Service shut down Martin Van Buren National Historic Site due to a forecast of heavy rain and winds over 40 mph.
+A game between the New York Yankees and Philadelphia Phillies was postponed due to the storm.

 Tropical storm watches were issued for the New England states as the storm began to move up the coast of Florida before being upgraded into warnings as the storm accelerated towards the region.
 A tornado watch was also issued for Southern New England on the afternoon of August 4.
 Flood watches were also issued for western portions of the region.